 Let’s compare the size of the newly created ASP.NET Core project, with an existent ASP.NET 4.6 project:

 The differences are quite impressive.
-Some improvement is because of the new package management, which are not stored in the project anymore, but in a centralized location.
+Some improvement is because of the new package management, which no longer stores packages in the project but in a centralized location.
 However, even after removing the packages from the old project, the size was still 14mb.

 Another test was done to compare the memory usage of the IIS worker process, the Windows process which runs Web Applications.